thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 [Screen: Homepage showing anonymous kindness feed]

 **YOU SAY:**
 "Hi, I'm [Your Name].
-Today I want to show you EchoDeed™—the anonymous kindness platform that's solving the biggest problem in character education: teacher burnout from manual verification while actually getting students to care about kindness.
+Today I want to show you EchoDeed™—the anonymous kindness platform that's transforming school culture while actually reducing your staff's administrative burden.

-Unlike traditional programs that add to your staff's workload, EchoDeed™ reduces verification time by 95% while engaging students through anonymity and local rewards.
+Character education shouldn't be another checkbox for overwhelmed teachers.
+EchoDeed™ makes it effortless—students drive the culture shift themselves through anonymity and real rewards, while teachers get 95% of their verification time back.
 We're live at Eastern Guilford High School with Principal of the Year Dr. Darrell Harris.
 Let me show you how it works."

 ---